lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    One can see that the charges of the atoms are strongly fluctuating at the beginning of the simulation.
+    Additionally, the average charge of the atoms is strongly fluctuating at the beginning of the simulation.
 This early fluctuation correlates with a rapid volume change of the box, during which the inter-atomic distances are expected to quickly change.